Addon History, Family Crest & Coats of Arms

 Early Origins of the Addon family

-Another 183 words (13 lines of text) covering the years 127 and 1270 are included under the topic Early Addon History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Addon research.
+Another 92 words (7 lines of text) covering the years 127 and 1270 are included under the topic Early Addon History in all our PDF Extended History products and printed products wherever possible.

 Addon Spelling Variations

 Addon has been spelled many different ways.
 Before English spelling became standardized over the last few hundred years, spelling variations in names were a common occurrence.
 As the English language changed in the Middle Ages, absorbing pieces of Latin and French, as well as other languages, the spelling of people's names also changed considerably, even over a single lifetime.
 Spelling variants included: Eden, Edin, Edden, Edens and others.